Great Chinese Famine: People's communes

 The public dining hall (canteen) of a people's commune.
-The slogan on the wall reads "No need to pay to eat, focus on producing".
+The slogan on the wall reads "Eating is free, strive to produce".

 During the Great Leap Forward, farming was organized into people's communes and the cultivation of individual plots was forbidden.
 Previously farmers cultivated plots of land given to them by the government.
 The Great Leap Forward led to the agricultural economy being increasingly centrally planned.
 Regional Party leaders were given production quotas for the communes under their control.
 Their output was then appropriated by the state and distributed at its discretion.
 In 2008, former deputy editor of Yanhuang Chunqiu and author Yang Jisheng would summarize his perspective of the effect of the production targets as an inability for supply to be redirected to where it was most demanded:

 In Xinyang, people starved at the doors of the grain warehouses.
 As they died, they shouted, "Communist Party, Chairman Mao, save us".
 If the granaries of Henan and Hebei had been opened, no one need have died.
 As people were dying in large numbers around them, officials did not think to save them.
 Their only concern was how to fulfill the delivery of grain.

 The degree to which people's communes lessened or worsened the famine is controversial.
 Each region dealt with the famine differently, and timelines of the famine are not uniform across China.
 One argument is that excessive eating took place in the mess halls, and that this directly led to a worsening of the famine.
 If excessive eating had not taken place, one scholar argued, "the worst of the Great Leap Famine could still have been avoided in mid-1959".
 However, dire hunger did not set in to places like Da Fo village until 1960, and the public dining hall participation rate was found not to be a meaningful cause of famine in Anhui and Jiangxi.
 In Da Fo village, "food output did not decline in reality, but there was an astonishing loss of food availability associated with Maoist state appropriation".